wsphd/fcculs/README.md

   It should be relatively easy to modify the code to alter these assumptions.
 Specifically,

 1. Inclusion
-    * I've included the ten counties in SoCal from the Mexican border to both Kern and San luis Obisbo in the north.
+    * I've included the ten counties in SoCal from the Mexican border to Kern and San Luis Obisbo counties in the north.
     * I've included only the 'Active' licenses.
+    * Either the location_county or control_county has to be populated.
+If both are blank, the record isn't included.
 2. Exclusion
     * I've excluded the celluar bands.
     * I've excluded all frequencies above 1.3GHz.